 Let’s take a look at the opposite approach: Giving too much detail.
 Just imagine John Travolta, bedecked in leather jacket and greaser hair, sitting on the bleachers saying, “Okay guys, now before I break into this song and dance, I want you to realize that I’m doing it to emphasize the importance of how much fun I had over the summer because I met this really great girl.
 Let me explain all about her so that you can join in by asking me follow up questions during my song.
 And remember, singing and dancing is completely normal for high school greaser thugs like us because it’s the 50s and, maybe in some existential way, we live in an alternative universe different from anyone who might be watching us right now.”

 Doesn’t really work, right?
 Too much literal in the fantastic.
-But in Grease, the song just comes up naturally, without explanation, so the audience goes with it.
+But in Grease, the song just comes up naturally, all others join in seamlessly and without explanation, so the audience goes with it.

 A simple Kafkaesque statement to start a story, without explanation, can work better than full-on descriptions.
 Example: “David woke in the middle of the night with the overwhelming desire to eat a fork.
 But his wife had eaten the last fork earlier in the night; her snack while they watched Jeopardy.
 She was always…” Now we’re off with David on his quest for a fork to eat.
 Who cares why or how forks are consumed?
 The main character has a conflict and the readers want to know how he'll solve it.